vjz/vjz.github.io/_posts/2014-04-13-Hello-Analytics.md

 ---
 layout: post
-title: GOP primary: Walker gaining steam
+title: Hello Analytics
 ---
 GOP primary is getting interesting.
 Jeb Bush still has the lead and his poll numbers are still growing, but Walker is catching-up.
-TAccording to NH1, Walker's poll numbers are surging in New Hampshire[1].
+According to NH1, Walker's poll numbers are surging in New Hampshire[1].

 ![My helpful screenshot]({{ site.url }}/images/gop1.png)